codse/chat/README.md

 ## Installation

 1. Clone the repository

 2. Install dependencies:
 ```bash
 pnpm install
 ```

 3. Set up environment variables:
-Create a `.env.local` & `.env` file in the root directory with:
+Create `.env.local` & `.env` files in the root directory with:

 ```env
 # .env
 VITE_APP_URL=http://localhost:3000
 ```

-34. Run `npx convex dev` and it will prompt to set up environment.
+4. Run `npx convex dev` and use local deployment.
+It will create `.env.local` file for you.

 ```env
 # .env.local